-TABLE 1 - MISCELLANEOUS HARVEST VALUES - This table is applicable to all timber value areas and shows the harvest values for special items such as Christmas trees, fuelwood, shavings, chipwood, hardwood logs, topwood, wood produced fuel chips, poles and pilings, posts, split products, small sawlogs, cull logs, and miscellaneous conifers.
-Small sawlogs (SSM) are conifer logs of any species, except coastal redwood, split products, and poles and pilings, where the average net volume per 16-foot log for all sawlogs removed from a timber harvest operation during the reporting quarter is less than 65 board feet, Scribner short log scale.
+TABLE 1-MISCELLANEOUS HARVEST VALUES-This table is applicable to all timber value areas and shows the harvest values for special items such as Christmas trees, cull logs, fuelwood, hardwood peeler and sawlogs, chips, shavings, biomass and topwood, poles and pilings, posts, split products, small sawlogs miscellaneous (SSM), and miscellaneous conifers.
+SSM are conifer logs of any species, except coastal redwood, where the average net volume per 16-foot log for all sawlogs removed from a timber harvest operation during the reporting quarter is less than 65 BF, Scribner short-log scale.
 Cull logs are to be reported in adjusted gross MBF.
 For cull logs measured in tons, use a conversion factor of 4 tons per adjusted gross MBF, Scribner scale.
 For a listing of species included in the miscellaneous conifer category, see the SPECIES instructions on page 1.
-Except for split products, small sawlogs, poles and pilings, and miscellaneous conifers, the items in this table are to be reported in column F (MISC.
-Harvest Volume Table 1 Unit Measure) on the Timber Tax Harvest Report.
+Except for split products, small sawlogs, poles and pilings, and miscellaneous conifers, the items in this table are to be reported in column F (Misc.
+Harvest Volume Table 1 Unit Measure) on CDTFA-401-APT, Timber Tax Harvest Report.